fbpx

 LAYOUT & OPTICAL ELEMENTS

-The optics of IPÊ was specifically designed to exploit the fully diffraction limited soft X-ray source at the Sirius storage ring delivering very high resolving power and small spot size required for high-resolution experiments.
+The optics of IPÊ was specifically designed to exploit the fully diffraction limited soft X-ray source at the Sirius storage ring delivering very high resolving power and small spot size required for high-resolution RIXS experiments.

 Element Type Position [m] Description